asti2020/Dark-Kitchen/README.md

-# Phase 4 React/Rails API Project
+# Dark Kitchen (Phase 4 React/Rails API Project)

+## The App

+Tired of crowded grocery stores?
+The constant search for new recipes?
+The endless dirty dishes taking over your sink?

+Sure, you could go out.
+But there's so many people out there.
+Maybe order in?
+Except Grubhub raised their fees, again!

+What now?

+Welcome to the **Dark Kitchen**, where users can purchase a variety of affordable home-cooked meals from local home chefs!
+Now you can enjoy homemade breakfasts, lunches, dinners, and desserts delivered right to your door.
+No hassle, no questionable Tasty recipes, no inflated fees--_and no dirty dishes_.

+Create a profile, browse the many options, add them to your cart, and get ready for a delicious home-cooked meal--without having to do it yourself!

-## Description
+## Features

-We will be creating a dark kitchen react-rails app.
-Users will be able to log in as either a "Chef" or a "User."
-A Chef will have full CRUD capabilities, being able to create, read, update, and delete food (product) listings.
-Users will have partial crud capabilities: the ability to read listings, and create reviews.
+Users are able to make a profile (via post requests) and log in as either a "Chef" or a Customer with a username and password.
+As Chef, they are able to create, read, update, and delete food listings.
+Customers can view all of the food offerings, add them to a shopping cart (via post requests), remove items from their shopping cart (via delete requests), and view their order history.

-## Requirements
+## The Technical Stuff

-As a react-rails app, this projecty will use React for the front end and a Rails API for the backend:
+As a react-rails app, this project uses React for the front end and a Rails API for the backend:

-- The API will contain several tables: A user table (where a boolean will determine whether the user is a Chef), a products table (listing all of the foods), and an order table.
-The User and Products table will have a many-to-many relationship through the Order table.
+- The API contains several tables, including a User table (where a type will determine whether the user is a Chef), a Products table (listing all of the foods), and Order table joining the user and products table.
+There is also a Cart and Cart_Lines table for the shopping cart, connected to Orders, Products, and Users.

-- The front end will have at least three different client side routes (accessed through a navigation bar), including Login, Homepage, and Listings pages.
+- The front end has four different client side routes: a Homepage, Login Page, a Profile Page, and the Listings page.
+These are accessed through icons on a naviagtion bar, which also features a (controlled form) Searchbar.

-Additionally, the app will have authentication/authorization capacbilities through the login page.
+Additionally, the app has authentication and authorization capacbilities through the login page: users need a username and password to access their profiles.

-## Stretch Goals
-As a stretch goal, we hope to implement a working cart for non-chef users to place orders.
-This will require an additional table joining the Users and Orders tables.

-Additionally, we want to give non-chef users the ability to edit and delete their reviews through a form in the reviews section.